Robert Smith (priest): Career

-Later in 1961, Smith returned to the Seminary of the Immaculate Conception as professor of philosophy.
+Later in 1961, Smith returned to the Seminary of the Immaculate Conception as a professor of philosophy.
 He taught at the seminary until 1970, then becoming director of the Newman Apostolate in Brentwood, New York and later chaplain at Hofstra University in Hempstead, New York in 1971.
 In 1975, Smith began 22 years at the State University of New York at Stony Brook as Director of Campus Ministries and Director of Chaplaincy Services at University Medical Center, Stony Brook.
 At Stony Brook's medical center, Smith initiated an overhaul of the hospital ministry, attempting to incorporate patient perspectives into how care was approached and provided.
 Father Smith used lectures, plays, music and art to educate medical students in how the sick experience illness.
 Weill Cornell Medical College's Humanities in Medicine program adopted his ideas in its program.

 Smith founded the Sophia Center in 1997, an interfaith and multidisciplinary organization, with the goal of bringing scientific, cultural, and religious discourse together.